 Too often, people start investing money with dreams of becoming rich overnight.
 This is impossible, am I wrong?

 It is really a very bad idea to start investing in hopes of becoming very rich overnight.
 It is safer to invest your money in such investment options that will give you returns slowly over time and can be used for retirement or a child’s education.

 However, if your investment goal is to get rich quickly, you should learn as much about high-yield, short term investing before starting with investments.

-Before you start investing, it is very important that you learn about the different types of investments, and what those investments can do for you.
+Before you start investing, it is very important that you learn about the different types of investment options in India, and what those investments can do for you.
 Understand the risks involved, and pay attention to past trends as well.
 History does indeed repeat itself, and investors know this first hand!

-Overall, there are three different kinds of investments.
+Overall, there are three different kinds of investment options in India.
 These include:

 - Bonds and